Canadian Eskimo Dog: Temperament

 The Canadian Eskimo Dog's temperament reflects its original work and environment.
 It is loyal, tough, brave, intelligent, and alert.
 It is affectionate and gentle, and develops a deep bond with its owner and is intensely loyal.
 When used as sled dogs, they were often required to forage and hunt for their own food.
 Consequently, many Canadian Eskimo Dogs have stronger prey drive than some other breeds.
 Owing to their original environment, they take pure delight in cold weather, often preferring to sleep outside in winter.
 Like most spitz breeds they can be very vocal.

 Care and training

-Canadian Eskimo Dogs need a very large amount of exercise.
-They cannot just be walked, they need higher intensity work, requiring more exercise than many dog owners can give.
-This need for work and stimulation makes them well-suited for dog sports, such as carting, mushing, and skijoring.
-They are very trainable and submissive, unlike many spitz breeds, as well as intelligent.
-The Canadian Eskimo Dog is best kept in a cold climate, and is prone to heatstroke.
-Its coat is fairly easy to care for most times of the year, needing brushing only one or two times a week.
-However, when it sheds (which happens once a year) it will need grooming every day.

 Historically, Inuit would put their dogs to the harness as soon as they could walk, and would acquire the habit of pulling sledges in their attempts to break free.
 At the age of two months, the pups would be placed with adult dogs.
 Sometimes, ten pups would be put under the lead of an older animal, coupled with frequent beatings from their masters, which would educate the pups.